Constrained Posterior Sampling: Time Series Generation with Hard Constraints: Introduction

-On a more general note, the advent of large-scale generative models for language and vision, like GPT-4 \citep{bubeck2023sparksartificialgeneralintelligence} and Stable Diffusion \citep{podell2023sdxlimprovinglatentdiffusion}, has increased the focus on constraining the outputs from these models, owing to usefulness and privacy reasons.
-Note that we cannot clearly define the notion of a constraint set in these domains.
-For example, verifying if the image of a hand has 6 fingers is practically hard, as all deep-learned perception models for this task have associated prediction errors.
-However, our key insight is that we can describe a time series through statistical features computed using well-defined functions.
-These features can be imposed as constraints, and we can accurately verify the constraint satisfaction.
-Hence, the time series domain allows for the development of a new class of constrained generation algorithms.
-We first outline the qualities of an ideal constrained time series generator. \setlist{nolistsep} \begin{enumerate}[leftmargin=*,itemsep=0pt] \item \textbf{Training-free approach to include multiple constraints:} Training the generative model for a specific constraint, as in the case of Loss-DiffTime \citep{coletta2024constrained}, is not scalable.
-A model trained to generate samples with specified mean constraints cannot adapt to argmax constraints. \item \textbf{Independence from external realism enforcers:} Generally, prior works involve a projection step to a feasible set defined by a set of constraints, which often destroys the sample quality.
-To address this, prior approaches \citep{coletta2024constrained} rely on external models to enforce realism, in addition to the generative model, resulting in additional training and complex sampling procedures. \item \textbf{Hyperparameter-free approach to constrained generation:} The choice of guidance weights in guidance-based approaches with DMs significantly affects the sample quality.
-Optimizing for guidance weights becomes combinatorially hard while dealing with hundreds of constraints. \end{enumerate}
+Large-scale foundation models have achieved remarkable progress in generative modeling tasks for language and vision \citep{bubeck2023sparksartificialgeneralintelligence,podell2023sdxlimprovinglatentdiffusion}.
+This generative power has sparked significant interest in addressing constraint satisfaction problems \citep{christopher2024constrained, coletta2024constrained, liu2023mirror, fishman2023diffusion, fishman2023metropolis}.
+However, constraints are often challenging to define and verify in language and vision domains.
+For instance, verifying the correctness of an image (e.g., a hand with 6 fingers) is inherently difficult due to prediction errors in perception models.
+In contrast, time series samples can be described through statistical features computed using well-defined functions, and these features can be imposed as constraints and verified accurately.
+This clarity in defining and verifying constraints makes the time series domain a promising area for advancing research on constraint satisfaction problems.
+A desired constrained time series generator exhibits the following properties: \setlist{nolistsep} \begin{itemize}[leftmargin=*,itemsep=0pt] \item \textbf{Training-free approach to include multiple constraints:} Training a generative model for specific constraints, as in Loss-DiffTime \citep{coletta2024constrained}, lacks scalability.
+For example, a model trained for mean constraints cannot easily adapt to argmax constraints. \item \textbf{Independence from external realism enforcers:} Prior works often involve projecting samples onto a feasible set defined by constraints, which can degrade sample quality.
+To mitigate this, previous approaches \citep{coletta2024constrained} employ external models alongside the generative model to enforce realism, necessitating additional training and complex sampling procedures. \item \textbf{Hyperparameter-free approach to constrained generation:} The choice of guidance weights in guidance-based approaches significantly affects the sample quality.
+However, optimizing these weights becomes computationally intractable when dealing with hundreds of constraints. \end{itemize}